Low Lunge Pose

 (Pronounced as "uhn-jah-nay-AHS-anna")

-How to do Low Lunge Pose
+How to Do Low Lunge Pose

 Step One

 Get into Downward-Facing Dog Pose, or Adho Mukha Svanasana.
 Take a breath.
-On your exhalation, bring your right foot forward in between your hands on the floor.
+On your exhalation, bring your right foot forward between your hands on the floor.

 Step Two

-On an inhalation, raise both arms up to the ceiling and use that momentum to lift your torso and chest up as well.
+On an inhalation, raise both arms up to the ceiling and use that momentum to lift your torso and chest as well.
 Hold both arms up straight, perpendicular to the ground.
 Let your tailbone point down to the mat.

 Step Three

-Stretch your head back and look at your hands without crunching up the back of your neck.
+Stretch your head back and look at your hands without crunching the back of your neck.
 Stay here for up to a minute with normal breathing.

 Beginner's Tip: